-- Operating revenue experienced an increase due to an increase in tuition and fees. - Non-operating revenue increased mainly due to an increase in local property taxes and state grants and apportionments.
+- Operating revenue experienced a decrease due to a decrease in tuition and fees, offset by increase in Auxiliary operations revenue. - Non-operating revenue increased mainly due to an increase in local property taxes, state grants, apportionment and investment income.

-Graph 2.
 Operating Expenses By Accounts